-Students majoring in secondary education history, secondary education social studies or minoring in history education must maintain a grade point average of 2.70 or greater with no grade below a "C" in the professional education sequence, the major and/or minor's and required cognates combined.
+Students majoring in secondary education history, secondary education social studies or minoring in history education must maintain a grade point average of 2.70 or greater with no grade below a "C" in the professional education sequence, the major and/or minors and required cognates combined.

-Recommendations for Graduate Bound Students
+Recommendations for Graduate-Bound Students

-Students who are planning graduate work in history choose from the same menu of history courses available to meet the requirements for either the history or secondary education history majors.
+Students who are planning graduate work in history choose from the same history courses available to meet the requirements for either the history or secondary education history majors.
 In addition, the department recommends that they do the following:

 - Take courses in at least one foreign language through the 200 level (two languages if going on to the doctorate).
-The exception to this recommendation would be if a student were going to a graduate school that allowed another option in place of a language. - 2.
-Review the admissions requirements of prospective school(s).
+The exception to this recommendation would be if a student were going to a graduate school that allowed another option in place of a language. - Review the admissions requirements of prospective school(s).
 This could include direct contact, either by mail or by a visit, arranged beforehand. - Take courses in a variety of areas from several instructors.
 It is not wise to specialize too much at the bachelor's level.
 Students should have the opportunity to observe several different teaching styles and areas.
-Graduate schools may prefer this as a criterion for admission. - Confer with the faculty member from the department who is designated to advise graduate-bound students.
+Graduate schools may prefer this as a criterion for admission. - 3.
+Confer with the History Department faculty member who is designated to advise graduate-bound students.
 Currently this is Chet DeFonso. - 4.
-Attend any sessions held by the Northern History Association or Phi Alpha Theta that orient students about graduate schools.
+Attend any sessions held by the Northern History Association or Phi Alpha Theta that orient students about graduate schools. - 5.
+Students are strongly encouraged to take HS 410.